retech-us/django-azure-communication-email/README.md

 Now, when you use `django.core.mail.send_mail`, Azure Communication Email service will send the messages by default.

+## Disabling Retry Policy

+By default, the Azure SDK will retry failed requests.
+This can cause blocking issues when rate limits are hit, as workers may wait for extended periods (an hour or more) trying to send emails.

+To disable retries and fail immediately when rate limits are reached, add this
+setting:

+    AZURE_COMMUNICATION_RETRY_POLICY = 'no_retries'

+This will cause the EmailClient to raise an `HttpResponseError` immediately if the rate limit has been hit, preventing your application from becoming unresponsive due to blocked workers.

 ## Running Tests
 To run the tests::